grahambell92/twinJetPIV/README.md

+# PIV Processing Codes
+## Graham Bell, 2016 PIV Supersonic twin-jet dataset

 This repo contains the basic PIV processing codebase used by Graham Bell during his PhD 2015-2020.
 Graham Bell was supervised by Dr. Daniel Edgington-Mitchell and Prof. Damon Honnery.

 The application of this codebase was on a PIV analysis of s/D=3.0 twin jets at NPR=4.6 and 5.0.
-You can read the case details in the header of PIVCasesInfo.py
+You can read the case details in PIVCasesInfo.py

------ Experimental Case Overview -----
+## Experimental Case Overview
 A presentation of the dataset is contained within the publication:
 Bell, G., Soria, J., Honnery, D. et al. An experimental investigation of coupled underexpanded supersonic twin-jets.
 Exp Fluids 59, 139 (2018). https://doi.org/10.1007/s00348-018-2593-1